LarytheLord/Project-Chimera/project_roadmap.md

         *   Develop a data pipeline for continuous pre-training and fine-tuning of the model.
     2.  **Vector-Based Memory:**
         *   Upgrade `EpisodicMemory` from keyword search to a vector-based similarity search.
 This will involve integrating a vector database (e.g., ChromaDB, Pinecone) and generating embeddings for all experiences.
 This will allow the agent to recall memories based on conceptual similarity, not just keywords.
-    3.  **Reinforcement Learning from Human Feedback (RLHF):**
+    3.  **Reinforcement Learning from Human Feedback (RLHF): [COMPLETED]**
-        *   Implement a mechanism for the agent to learn from feedback.
-This will involve creating a simple interface where a human can rate the agent's actions, and this feedback will be used to fine-tune the cognitive core.
+        *   We have implemented a mechanism for the agent to learn from feedback, including an innovative "Experiential Self-Critique" loop that leverages its own memory to generate preference data.

 **Phase 2: Self-Sufficiency & Environmental Interaction**